 What Age Do Female Parrots Lay Eggs?

-|Breed||Age they can start laying||Age they should stop laying||How often||Size of clutch||Who incubates?||Time chicks spend in the nest|
+|Breed||Age to start laying||Age to stop laying||How often||Clutch size||Who incubates?||Time chicks in the nest|

-|Amazons||2-3 years||10 years||Once a year||2-5||Female only||Up to 2 months|
+|Budgerigars||2-3 years||10 years||Once a year||2-5||Female only||Up to 2 months|

-|Blue and Gold Macaws||5 years||12-15 years||Once a year||2-3||Female only||3 months|
+|Blue and gold macaws||5 years||12-15 years||Once a year||2-3||Female only||3 months|

-|African Grey Parrot||2-3 years||10 years||1-2 times per year||2-5||Female only||2 – 3 months|
+|African grey parrots||2-3 years||10 years||1-2 times per year||2-5||Female only||2 – 3 months|

-|Cockatoo||3 years||10-12 years||Once a year||2||Male and Female||2 months|
+|Cockatoos||3 years||10-12 years||Once a year||2||Male and Female||2 months|

-|Cockatiel||1 year||8 years||1-2 times per year||4-6||Male and Female||6 weeks|
+|Cockatiels||1 year||8 years||1-2 times per year||4-6||Male and Female||6 weeks|

-|Budgie||1 year||4 years||2-3 times per year||4-8||Female only||4 – 5 weeks|
+|Budgerigars||1 year||4 years||2-3 times per year||4-8||Female only||4 – 5 weeks|

 What Age Do Parrots Stop Laying Eggs?

 Smaller parrots have shorter average life spans.
-They also have bigger and more frequent clutches throughout their mating life, which can take its toll on their bodies.
+They also have larger and more frequent clutches throughout their mating life, which takes its toll on their bodies.

-How Many Eggs Does a Parrot Lay at One Time?
+How Many Eggs Does A Parrot Lay At One Time?